oceanprotocol/ocean-node/docs/env.md

 - `P2P_MAXPEERADDRSTODIAL`: Maximum number of addresses allowed for a given peer before giving up.
 Default: 5
 - `P2P_AUTODIALINTERVAL`: Auto dial interval (miliseconds).
 Amount of time between close and open of new peer connection.
 Default: 5000
 - `P2P_ENABLE_NETWORK_STATS`: Enables 'getP2pNetworkStats' http endpoint.
 Since this contains private informations (like your ip addresses), this is disabled by default

+### P2P timeout / attempt budgets

+The P2P budgets.
+Every one of them is a **positive integer**, in milliseconds unless stated otherwise, and every one is optional — leave it unset to get the default.

+**How a bad value is treated.** A blank, non-numeric, zero or negative value is **ignored**, and the default below is used instead; fractional values are floored.
+Every millisecond budget also has a **floor of 50 ms**, and a value below it is ignored in exactly the same way: every budgeted stage costs at least one round trip to the peer, so a smaller budget expires before the operation it bounds can finish — `P2P_STREAM_IDLE_TIMEOUT_MS=1` used to be accepted and broke every transfer.
+The two keys that are counts rather than durations, `P2P_SENDTO_MAX_ATTEMPTS` and `P2P_COMMAND_MAX_INBOUND_STREAMS`, keep a floor of 1.
+This is a single shared rule (`normalizeP2pBudget` in `src/components/P2P/timeouts.ts`), used both by the `P2P_TIMEOUTS` getters that consume these variables and by `OceanNodeP2PConfigSchema` that validates them, so the two cannot disagree.
+Two specific cases are worth knowing because they used to behave differently :

+- `P2P_SENDTO_DIAL_MS=` — an **empty** value, the style the rest of `.env.example` uses — used
+  to coerce to `0` and land in the config as a 0 ms, i.e. instantly expired, budget while the code still used 15000.
+It is now dropped in favour of the default.
+Prefer leaving the variable out entirely; the `.env.example` entries for these keys are commented out rather than blank.
+- `P2P_SENDTO_DIAL_MS=15s` — a **non-numeric** value — used to be rejected by the schema and made the node refuse to boot.
+A typo in a tuning knob is no longer startup-fatal.

+**Set these as environment variables, not in `config.json`.** The consuming code reads `process.env` directly, so a value placed only in `config.json` reaches the validated config but not the code that uses it.
+Every key listed here does have an `ENV_TO_CONFIG_MAPPING` entry, so setting it through the environment reaches both.

+- `P2P_FINDPEER_TIMEOUT_MS`: Budget for a Kademlia `findPeer` walk.
+A multi-hop walk needs 10–30s, not 3–5s.
+Defaults to `20000` (20 seconds).
+Example: `20000`
+- `P2P_FINDPROVIDERS_TIMEOUT_MS`: Budget for a `findProviders` query.
+Without it kad-dht falls through to its own 180 second default.
+Defaults to `20000` (20 seconds).
+Example: `20000`
+- `P2P_STREAM_IDLE_TIMEOUT_MS`: Per-frame **idle** budget when reading a response stream.
+Not the same thing as the dial timeout — a large transfer is legitimately slow overall but never idle.
+Defaults to `60000` (60 seconds).
+Example: `60000`
+- `P2P_STREAM_BODY_TIMEOUT_MS`: Ceiling on the **whole** response body of one command, measured from the moment the caller starts reading it.
+Distinct from `P2P_STREAM_IDLE_TIMEOUT_MS`, which rearms on every frame and therefore bounds a *stall* rather than a *transfer*: a peer that keeps trickling frames is never cut off by the idle budget, however long it goes on.
+Defaults to `3600000` (60 minutes), which clears every transfer this protocol legitimately carries — at the 16–64 KiB frame sizes seen on the wire that is roughly 3.5 GiB at 1 MiB/s.
+Raise it if your peers legitimately stream for longer, e.g. a multi-hour download on a slow link.
+Example: `3600000`
+- `P2P_SENDTO_RESOLVE_MS`: `sendTo` stage 1 — address resolution.
+Defaults to `20000` (20 seconds).
+Example: `20000`
+- `P2P_SENDTO_DIAL_MS`: `sendTo` stage 2 — dial.
+Defaults to `15000` (15 seconds).
+Example: `15000`
+- `P2P_SENDTO_STREAM_MS`: `sendTo` stage 3 — stream open, command write and status read.
+Defaults to `10000` (10 seconds).
+Example: `10000`
+- `P2P_SENDTO_TOTAL_MS`: Overall deadline for one `sendTo` **setup** phase, spanning all attempts.
+It bounds resolution, dial, stream open, the command write and the status frame; it deliberately does **not** bound the response body, which is bounded per frame by `P2P_STREAM_IDLE_TIMEOUT_MS` and in total by `P2P_STREAM_BODY_TIMEOUT_MS`.
+Defaults to `45000` (45 seconds), which is exactly one complete slow path (`20000 + 15000 + 10000`).
+Example: `45000`
+- `P2P_SENDTO_MAX_ATTEMPTS`: Number of `sendTo` attempts, each with fresh per-stage signals.
+Defaults to `2`.
+Hard-capped at `5` — a larger value is clamped rather than ignored, so it cannot multiply the whole `sendTo` budget.
+Example: `2`
+- `P2P_ADVERTISE_TIMEOUT_MS`: Budget for one `contentRouting.provide()`, i.e. advertising a DDO or a C2D capability string.
+Defaults to `20000` (20 seconds).
+Example: `20000`
+- `P2P_PEERSTORE_GET_MS`: Budget for a local peerStore lookup.
+Defaults to `3000` (3 seconds).
+Example: `3000`
+- `P2P_DISCOVERY_DIAL_MS`: Budget for the opportunistic dial of a newly discovered peer.
+Defaults to `10000` (10 seconds).
+Example: `10000`
+- `P2P_COMMAND_MAX_INBOUND_STREAMS`: `maxInboundStreams` for the Ocean command protocol handler.
+Not a timeout; a plain positive integer.
+Defaults to `32` (libp2p's own default, stated explicitly so it is tunable).
+Example: `32`
+- `P2P_FINDDDO_TIMEOUT_MS`: Overall FindDDO deadline across all providers.
+Defaults to `60000` (60 seconds).
+Example: `60000`
+- `P2P_PROVIDER_RETRY_SLEEP_MS`: Back-off between providers inside FindDDO.
+Defaults to `5000` (5 seconds).
+Example: `5000`
+- `P2P_PEERSTORE_MAX_ADDRESS_AGE_MS`: How long the peer store keeps a peer's multiaddrs before treating them as expired and dropping them from every read. libp2p's own default is `3600000` (1 hour), while a DHT provider record stays valid for **48 hours** — so with the library default the DHT kept returning providers whose addresses had already been discarded, and the lookup resolved to nothing.
+The expiry is not refreshed by re-learning the same address either: storing an address that is already present carries the previous observation timestamp forward, so a peer heard about continuously still expired an hour after it was first seen.
+This defaults to the provider-record lifetime instead, so a provider record and the addresses it points at expire together.
+The cost is a stale address for a peer that changed IP, which `sendTo` already absorbs by re-resolving DHT-only after a failed dial.
+Defaults to `172800000` (48 hours).
+Example: `172800000`
+- `P2P_PEERSTORE_MAX_PEER_AGE_MS`: How long a peer *record* carrying no addresses survives before the peer store evicts it (libp2p's own default is `21600000`, 6 hours).
+It is held to **at least** `P2P_PEERSTORE_MAX_ADDRESS_AGE_MS`: a lower value would evict the record while the addresses it carries were still inside their own lifetime, which would silently undo the address setting.
+Set it below the address age and the address age is used.
+Defaults to `172800000` (48 hours).
+Example: `172800000`

 ## Policy Server